TrueOsiris/docker-minecraft-skyfactory4/README.md

 - itzg/minecraft-server<br>
 - jaysonsantos/docker-minecraft-ftb-skyfactory3

 I'm not taking any credit.
+Or at least not much.

 To simply use the latest stable version, run: